bartekbytes/feedsnooplyze/README.md

 ## Pages / Content Source

 - ✅ Basic Page configuration via Config File
+- 🚧 Adding more sources as a Content Source
+  - 🚧 RSS/Atom
-- 🚧 Validation of Pages (Unique name of Page)
+- ⏳ Validation of Pages (Unique name of Page)
-- 🚧 Extend Content Source to RSS (split to have Pages and RSS as sources)
 - ⏳ Adding more Attributes to Pages (and Config File), like Tags

 ## Parsers